PX4/PX4-user_guide/zh/config_mc/racer_setup.md

 ### Airmode

-After you verified that the vehicle flies well at low and high throttle, you can enable [airmode](../config_mc/pid_tuning_guide_multicopter.md#airmode) with the [MC_AIRMODE](../advanced_config/parameter_reference.md#MC_AIRMODE) parameter.
+After you have verified that the vehicle flies well at low and high throttle, you can enable [airmode](../config_mc/pid_tuning_guide_multicopter.md#airmode) with the [MC_AIRMODE](../advanced_config/parameter_reference.md#MC_AIRMODE) parameter.
 This feature makes sure that the vehicle is still controllable and tracks the rate at low throttle.

 Happy flipping :)